Registered Student Organization Manual & Policies

-- The SUB and OAE are not responsible for damage or loss of property.
+- The SUB and OSE are not responsible for damage or loss of property.
 Please keep your storage space locked and only give the combination to trusted individuals within your club.

-- If your student organization is placed on probation with OAE for any reason, your locker space privilege will also be revoked.
+- If your student organization is placed on probation with OSE for any reason, your locker space privilege will also be revoked.

 Please check the SUB website: www.montana.edu/sub for building hours to access your locker space.